MarelGuy/Jay/Updates/MAY.md

 ## 2022-05-07

 Hey there!
-Today I fixed everything i could possibliy fix.
+Today I fixed everything I could possibliy fix.
 I'm glad to see that everything is working fine, I never felt so happy like this just from a project.
 This isn't over yet, but this fix is the turning point of the project.
 Now I'll be working on some more features, like loops.